microsoft/industry/foundations/m365/README.md

-# Microsoft 365 for industries
+# Microsoft 365 for Industries